zandero/rest.vertx/README.md

 1. the **User** entity is then provided to the **AuthorizationProvider** to check if user is allowed accessing the REST endpoint
+    - User entity should return a list of allowed Authorizations to be matched against the provider authorization
     - if the user is not allowed to access the REST endpoint a **403 Forbidden** exception is thrown

 ### Authentication